-The management and sponsorship of our Sustainability and Climate Action Strategy was identified as a key initiative for our operations department in 2019 and 2020.
-The success of this strategy is integrated into the annual performance goals of our sustainability senior analyst, sustainability administrator, sustainability manager, facilities director, logistics director, vice president of our Business and Workplace Services division and vice president of our Strategy Performance and Partnerships division.
+The development, management and sponsorship of our Sustainable Business Framework was identified as a key initiative for AmFam in 2023.
+The success of this strategy is integrated into the annual performance goals of our senior workplace sustainability specialist, senior sustainability strategist, lead sustainability strategist, sustainable business framework senior manager, facilities director, logistics director, vice president of our Business and Workplace Services division and vice president of Strategy.
 The health of the program and effectiveness of strategy execution are used to measure success and determine monetary and nonmonetary rewards for the individuals identified above.